hi-aryan/social-network/useful.md

 # useful stuff

 ## always do this first
-from flasknetwork import app, db, Post, User from flasknetwork.models import User ???
+from flasknetwork import app, db from flasknetwork.models import User, Post

 ## when starting a shell